GIScience/gis-training-resource-center/_sources/content/Module_8/en_qgis_remote_sensing_theory.md

 ```

-This false colour composit for example strongly highlights vegetation and especially healthy vegetation which appears bright red.
+This false colour composite for example strongly highlights vegetation and especially healthy vegetation which appears bright red.
 This is because red visualizes the near infrared spectrum-which displays high reflectance by vegetation, particularly compared to other surfaces like soil or water.
 This makes it easier to identify and analyze vegetation cover, health, and distribution.

 ```{figure} /fig/en_m8_rs_SWIR_NIR_RED.png
 ---